basnijholt/nijho.lt/content/post/homelab/index.md

 | 64 GB RAM               | TEAMGROUP 32GB DDR4 3200MHz | HP     | 57.99 | 2        | 115.98 | 2024-05-02 |
 | HP EliteDesk 800 G4 SFF | HP EliteDesk 800 G4 SFF     | HP     | 164   | 1        | 164    | 2024-04-27 |
 <!-- | SSD enclosure           | UGREEN SSD Enclosure        | HP     | 16.98 | 1        | 16.98  | 2024-04-27 | -->

+Notes on the HP components:

+- Initially, I planned to use this machine as a NAS because it has two 3.5" drive bays, 2 M.2 slots, and the disc drive bay can be converted to a 2.5" drive bay.
+However, the 2 x 16TB drives I bought quickly filled up because I used a mirrored vdev, so I decided to build a dedicated NAS instead.

 ### NAS Components